-Core Clinical Skills Indicative presentations Key clinical investigations / referral (may include but not be limited to) Take a structured and appropriate history.
+Core Clinical Skills individual practitioner.
+Coro Cimical Olino Indicative presentations Key clinical investigations / referrals (may include but not be limited to) Take a structured and appropriate history.
 Perform an appropriate examination/assessment.
 Provide well evidenced differential diagnosis and suggested management/personalised care and support plan.
 Supply, administer or prescribe appropriate therapies when indicated in agreement with the patient.
 Identify the need for and initiate immediate treatment needs of a person.
 Make suitable and appropriate referrals.
 Tired all the time Generalised aches and pain Lymphadenopathy Sleep issues Fever Substance / alcohol misuse Overdose / poisoning Vulnerable adult Family/carer concern Genetic predisposition Temperature Pulse Blood tests - FBC, TFT, HbA1c, LFT, U&Es, haematinics.
-Appropriate systems review as per other sections depending on presenting problem Referral to substance/alcohol misuse treatment services Support services for carer/families How to access information from poisons centre Referral criteria and processes for assessment and support of Notification of clinically suspected notifiable infectious diseases vulnerable adults Referral criteria for genetic
+Appropriate systems review as per other sections depending on presenting problem Referral to substance/alcohol misuse treatment services Support services for carer/families How to access information from poisons centre Referral criteria and processes for assessment and support of Notification of clinically suspected notifiable infectious diseases vulnerable adults Referral criteria for genetic screening, counselling

-Alternative modes of consultation (telephone, email, Skype, home visits, group, via interpreter etc) Be aware of the challenges of consulting using an alternative mode of consultation.
+Alternative modes of consultation (telephone, email, Skype, home visits, group, via interpreter etc)

+Be aware of the challenges of consulting using an alternative mode of consultation.

 Be aware of the impact non-verbal communication has when using alternative modes of consultation.

-Be able to adapt the consultation appropriately with special consideration of confidentiality (e.g. ensuring you are speaking to the correct person, consent etc). person, consent etc).
-Be aware of the challenges of h nistory taking remotely (e.g. wit hout visual cues).
-Core Clinical Skills Indicative presentations Key clinical investigations / referrals (may include but not be limited to) Have the skills to interpret w • Any of the above Interpreter services - this may be for language • • presentations in the context Advocacy groups face or telephone interprete interpreter, use of hearing lo of alternative modes of consultation context Local Government/Social care Provide information to the p the purpose and the nature erson & the interpreter about of the interaction.
-Third-Sector organisations Agree with the interpreter they should make, and the I communication. - Explain to the interpreter an concepts that the person matrix Clarify with the interpreter a person that you are not able ny communications from the to understand.
-Support the interpreter to we person's rights and choices expertise and abilities and p
+Be able to adapt the consultation appropriately with special consideration of confidentiality (e.g. ensuring you are speaking to the correct person, consent etc).

+Be aware of the challenges of history taking remotely (e.g. without visual cues).

+C ore Clinical Skills Indicative presentations Key clinical investigations / referrals (may include but not be limited to) • Have the skills to interpret with the use of an interpreter - this may be for language which may require a face to face or telephone interpreter e.g. British sign language interpreter, use of hearing loop, or Makaton interpreter.
+Provide information to the person & the interpreter about the purpose and the nature of the interaction.
+Any of the above presentations in the context of alternative modes of consultation context Interpreter services Advocacy groups Local Government/Social care Third-Sector organisations • Agree with the interpreter their role, any interventions they should make, and the level of detail required in the communication. • Explain to the interpreter any specific terms and concepts that the person may not understand. • Clarify with the interpreter any communications from the person that you are not able to understand. • Support the interpreter to work in ways that promote the person's rights and choices, respect their experiences, expertise and abilities and promote inclusion.